buchstabenwurst/Portal-2-DS/README.md

 # Portal-DS
 Portal 2 fan port for the Nintendo ds

-Right now it only creates basic walls using 3 vertecies like in a .vmf file
+Right now it only creates basic walls and floors a .vmf file